JankariTech/blog/src/assets/test_cafe_blog.md

 }
 ```

-## What to test ?
+## What to test?

-For this blog we will be writing E2E test for this `https://devexpress.github.io/testcafe/example` website (provided by devexpress).
-You can go to this website and check what does it look like.
+For this blog, we will be writing E2E test for this `https://devexpress.github.io/testcafe/example` website (provided by devexpress).
+You can go to this website and check what it looks like.
 We will automate a simple form submit scenarios using `test-cafe`

 ##  Writing Test